How to get the best deals on flights: 17 expert tips to find cheap flights in 2023

-Naveen Dittakavi, founder of Next Vacay is a big fan of travel hacking, "The term travel hacking is intimidating for many people, but it's just the use of points and miles to get free travel."
+Naveen Dittakavi, founder of Next Vacay (opens in new tab) is a big fan of so-called travel hacking, "The term travel hacking is intimidating for many people, but it's just the use of points and miles to get free travel."

 Burgess also points out that you can also exchange Nectar card points for Avios (and, if you can't find flights you want, exchange them back at the same rate, so you've not lost anything.)

-Using a credit card to make regular, everyday purchases can be a way of racking up points to put towards flights and hotels, but you need to be very organised to pull off travel hacking and be able to use a credit card responsibly if you want to collect points without getting into debt.
+Using a credit card to make regular, everyday purchases can be a way of racking up points to put towards flights and hotels, but you need to be very organized to pull off travel hacking and be able to use a credit card responsibly if you want to collect points without getting into debt.

 10. Book with airlines that are launching new routes with seats to fill